simogiovannini/DLA-lab2/README.md

 [Race](https://huggingface.co/datasets/race) was used.

+## Utils
+In the utils directory there are two classes named "wrappers", we use them later only to access easily to the items in the datasets downloaded from HuggingFace.

-## Exercise 1.1: Comparing Architectures
+## Exercise 1.1: Text Classifier

 `1_1.py` contains a comparison between four architectures on CIFAR10:
 - MultiLayerPerceptron